DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture3.md

 - This week we cover *futures pricing*, which means calculating the theoretically correct contract prices.
 - We also cover *optimal hedging*, since most hedging scenarios in practice are rarely as “neat and clean” as those from last week.

-> why is there a discrepancy in the future price vs the spot index price?
+> Why is there a discrepancy in the future price vs the spot index price?
 > - December contract, even greater

 ## Contract pricing